-CES.CON GPU Based Signal Processing Graphical Processing Units (GPUs) are becoming an increasingly popular method of doing fast signal processing.
-ATS-GPU allows customers to interface ATS9625 to Open CL 1.0 compatible GPUs.
+ATS9626 250MS/s I6-Bit DC-coupled PCI Express Digitizer with user-programmable FPGA CES.COM GPU Based Signal Processing Graphical Processing Units (GPUs) are becoming an increasingly popular method of doing fast signal processing.
+ATS-GPU allows customers to interface ATS9626 to Open CL 1.0 compatible GPUs.
 This means that users can do real-time 4096 point FFTs on acquired data in single channel mode for trigger repeat rates up to 100 KHz.
 FPGA Development Kit Customers who want to design their own Coprocessor FPGA must purchase the ATS962x Coprocessor FPGA Development Kit, which is sold separately.
 This kit consists of example project provided in VHDL source code and all required project files for Quartus II software.
 Also included is a JTAG Debug Board that will allow FPGA designers to debug their designs using Signal-Tap in-system logic analyzer and USB Blaster cable from Altera.

-To further assist the user, AlazarTech will also include a very high quality 1 meter long PCI Express bus extension cable that will allow the ATS9625 to be brought out of the chassis and on to the bench, so various LEDs are visible.
-Customers must have good working knowledge of high speed digital design techniques and FPGA development using Altera tools in order to take advantage of the ATS9625 FPGA Development Kit.
-AlazarTech will not provide support for FPGA development if it is deemed by AlazarTech support team that the user is not sufficiently conversant with digital design techniques or development tools.
-Furthermore, AlazarTech's responsibility for FPGA Development Kit is limited to providing a fully working example project, VHDL source code, testbench and documentation.
-All issues relating to custom FPGA fitting and timing closure are the exclusive resposibility of the customer.
+To further assist the user, AlazarTech will also include a very high quality 1 meter long PCI Express bus extension cable that will allow the ATS9626 to be brought out of the chassis and on to the bench, so various LEDs are visible.
+Customers must have good working knowledge of FPGA development using Altera tools in order to take advantage of the ATS9626 FPGA Development Kit.